 Walking through the night among so many others united by a common goal will give you an entirely different perspective.
 Throughout the event, you'll feel safe and cared-for in a place where everyone supports each other and understands their need to be there.
 It's a place to cry, laugh, mourn, remember, heal, and look toward the future without forgetting the past.

 Upon completing the route, everyone will gather back at the Ceremonies site on Sunday morning.
 Sweep vehicles will continue patrolling the route and can bring you all the way to the site of the Closing Ceremony if needed, to make sure you get there in time.

-Starting at 5:00 am, the Closing Ceremony completes the event with a celebration of community and a reinforcement of your accomplishments.
+The Closing Ceremony completes the event with a celebration of community and a reinforcement of your accomplishments.
 Imagine standing in the crowd amongst so many who have together completed this tremendous journey.
-Each has their own reasons, thoughts and memories, yet collectively you've all made a loud, proud statement that suicide and depression can and will be brought out of the darkness.
-You'll be so gratified to feel that you've been an integral part of something so important, and you've done it not only for yourself, but also for your loved ones, for survivors of suicide loss and for all those affected by suicide and depression.
-You'll be joined by family, friends, the media and guests who recognize the enormity the event.
-The feeling will stay with you long after the walk has ended.
+Each has their own reasons, thoughts and memories, yet collectively you've all made a loud, proud statement that suicide and mental illness can and will be brought out of the darkness.
+That feeling will stay with you long after the walk has ended.